turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 You can use [GPU-Z](https://www.techpowerup.com/gpuz/) to see the memory style on your GPU

-From my experience using this program, I have gotten a stock BIOS RX 580 8GB Samsung mem (MSI OC Armor) from 6.2 KH/s to 8.1 KH/s, with just some minor tweaks and little to no change in power consumption and temps of the gpu.
+From my experience using this program, in this example a stock BIOS RX 580 8GB Samsung memory (MSI OC Armor) can go from 6.2 KH/s to 8.1 KH/s, with just some minor tweaks and little to no change in power consumption and temps of the gpu.

 When you open the Amd Memory Tweaker program it will load up the idle state of the GPU and start the miner.
 After it's been running for a few seconds, and reached up to full usage/speed, you can now "refresh" the readings.
 (Click the refresh icon in the bottom right)